zamrokk/JavaCDDDocumentation/README.md

 We are exposing a GET API under /executeContract and we need the client name, postal code and country code as inputs.
 We are building an InvokeRequest object that will be submitted by the registrar, etc … the response will be sent on the body of the message on JSON format

-# Test with the Spring Boot application
+# Test with the web application

 1. So you have now a client application that runs on a secured network.
 Let’s do some modifications on the work done on Part1 to make it secured.